aliraza-aa/amyloid-beta-research/README.md

-# This is a research project supervised by Dr. Gabriella Heller at UCL
+# This repo contains files associated with a research project supervised by Dr. Gabriella Heller at UCL